-Visit Naples to see first-hand where the Italian expression “che sceneggiata Napoletana!“, or “What a Neapolitan drama!” comes from.
-Naples is often described as vibrant or colorful, its people expressive and passionate, its streetlife gritty.
-And yes, it’s one big, messy, fabulous Neapolitan drama.
-Take my recommendations below on what to see in Naples, but enjoy the in between as well, because half of why you’ll love Naples will be because of the items on your checklist, and the other half will consist of what you see while you’re getting there.
+Visit Naples to see first-hand where the Italian expression “che sceneggiata Napoletana!”, or “What a Neapolitan drama!” comes from.
+Naples is often described as vibrant or colorful, its people expressive and passionate, its street life gritty.
+It’s an ideal off-the-beaten-track destination for the right traveler.
+We have great recommendations below on what to see in Naples, but enjoy the in between as well, because half of why you’ll love Naples will be because of the items on your checklist, and the other half will consist of what you see while you’re getting there.

-This means: allow more time in the schedule between activities so that you can people-watch or follow your nose down that narrow winding street with atmosphere.
+So we recommend you focus not only on what to see in Naples but also on how to see it.
+More specifically, allow more time in the schedule between activities so that you can people-watch or follow your nose down that narrow winding street.
 If a native wants to practice their English, make time for them.
-But keep your wits about you, and don’t make your bag or purse vulnerable to the famous moped purse-snatchers.
+But: keep your wits about you, and don’t make your bag or purse vulnerable to the famous moped purse-snatchers.
 If you’re female, you may not have been whistled at elsewhere in Italy, but expect it here, and try to take it as a compliment.

 What to see in Naples